jkaving/intellij-colors-solarized/README.md

 Note About Committing Changes
 -----------------------------
-If you want to commit updates to the XML color scheme files, make sure to run the `buildjar.sh` script before committing to generate an updated `settings.jar` file as well.
+If you want to commit updates to the XML color scheme files, make sure to run the `buildjar.sh` or `buildjar.bat` script before committing to generate an updated `settings.jar` file as well.
-*The script has been tested on OS X, on other operating systems you're on your own.*
+*The scripts have been tested on OS X and Windows, on other operating systems you're on your own.*